vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 #### Avoid repetition

-Look over the previous sections of this project and identify repetitive or similar code that could replaced with a function.
-You may use optional arguments or the `...` argument, but they are not required.
+I identified repetitive

-Explain your function’s usage and demonstrate it on the STAR data.
+or similar code that could be replaced with a function.
+Then I created some functions and applied it to the STAR data.

 ``` r
 group_by_column <- function(STAR, column){